Road map for peace: British involvement

 The plan also mentioned the Israeli requirements of the Roadmap: "an end to 'deportations, attacks on civilians, confiscation and/or demolition of Palestinian homes and property ... (and) destruction of Palestinian institutions and infrastructure'.
 To these we would add assassinations and construction of the wall/fence within the Occupied Territories."
 The document mentions the complaints of the international community about the IDF who destroyed new resources they provided to the Palestinian police force.

 In March 2005, MI6 sent a detailed follow-up of the Palestinian Security Plan.
-This report notes that the NSF (Palestinian National Security Forces), who were assumed to prevent terror, were denied by the Israelis equipment, ammunition en freedom of movement.
+This report notes that the NSF (Palestinian National Security Forces), who were assigned to prevent terror, were denied equipment, ammunition, and freedom of movement by the Israelis.

 After Tony Blair sent British Intelligence officers to the Gaza Strip, in August 2005, to persuade Palestinian terrorists to call a halt to their suicide bomb attacks against Israel, Israel sent a sharp protest to the UK, because it opposed dealing with Hamas.

-When in March 2006 Hamas won the parliamentary elections, Israel and the international community did not accept a role for the political arm of Hamas until it renounced violence and recognized Israel.
+When in March 2006 Hamas won the parliamentary elections, Israel and the international community would not accept a role for the political arm of Hamas until it renounced violence and recognized Israel.

 As Hamas attacks and kidnappings continued, many Hamas leaders and politicians were detained by Israel, or assassinated by targeted killing.
 In June 2007, Hamas took control of Gaza in the Fatah–Hamas battle.

 Roadmap in the peace process

 In the Sharm el-Sheikh Summit on 8 February 2005, Israelis and Palestinians reconfirmed their commitment to the Roadmap.
 At the Annapolis Conference on 27 November 2007, both parties again expressed their commitment to the Roadmap.
 Despite intensive negotiations in the following months, the parties did not reach an agreement.
 The negotiations ended in September 2008 without result.
-When the Olmert government started a major assault on Gaza in December 2008 to stop rocket fire into Israel, dubbed Operation Cast Lead, the "peace process" completely collapsed.
+When the Olmert government started a major assault on Gaza in December 2008 to stop rocket fire into Israel, dubbed Operation Cast Lead, the peace process completely collapsed.

 After the end of President Bush's term of office in January 2009, the Roadmap fell into the background.
 The main issues remained: the permanent status of the occupied territories in the West Bank, the ongoing expansion of the settlements, Palestinian terrorism, and the final borders of Israel.